stephensmith9/squeak5byexample/README.md

 It has been moved to a GitBook at https://www.gitbook.com/book/stephensmith9/squeak-6-by-example

+(a sample of the conversion can be seen on the [wiki](https://github.com/stephensmith9/squeak6byexample/wiki) for this repo)

 # License

 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported [license](http://creativecommons.org/licenses/by-sa/3.0/).